retzkek/pfeil/README.md

-# Pfiel
+# Pfeil

-Pfiel is a simple tool to report an [opentracing](http://opentracing.io) span to a [jaeger](https://www.jaegertracing.io) server from the command line, useful for tracing shell scripts or external processes that can't be directly instrumented.
+Pfeil is a simple tool to report an [opentracing](http://opentracing.io) span to a [jaeger](https://www.jaegertracing.io) server from the command line, useful for tracing shell scripts or external processes that can't be directly instrumented.